cljs/api/templates/readme.md

 | vars      |         |               | ☑            | ☑         | ☑    |
 | specials  |         | ☑             |              |           |      |

-_\* Please see the dedicated API references for the following, which are both included and accessible from every ClojureScript application:_
+_\* Please see the dedicated API references for the following, which are included in and accessible from every ClojureScript application:_

 - [Google Closure Library](http://google.github.io/closure-library/api/)
 - [JavaScript's native library](https://developer.mozilla.org/docs/Web/JavaScript/Reference)